Women's rights in Myanmar: Marriage and family

 A woman will retain her own given birth name throughout her life, whether she marries or remains single.
-Typically we see women are allowed to make decisions regarding their households spendings without permission from their husbands, although males are considered the heads of the household.
-It is expected that once married a woman will have children and infertility can be grounds for divorce.
+Typically, we see women are allowed to make decisions regarding their household spending without permission from their husbands, although males are considered the heads of the household.
+It is expected that once married, a woman will have children and infertility can be grounds for divorce.

-In respect to the law, a woman can jointly or separately hold assets with her husband.
-In the case of the husband's death the women then inherits the property.
-In the event of divorce the assets are divided equally unless the women is dependent on her husband, in which case she receives only one-third of the previously joint property.
-With children in divorce it is typical for the male child to remain with the father and the female child with the mother.
+With respect to the law, a woman can jointly or separately hold assets with her husband.
+In the case of the husband's death, the woman then inherits the property.
+In the event of divorce, the assets are divided equally unless the woman is dependent on her husband, in which case she receives only one-third of the previously joint property.
+With children in a divorce, it is typical for the male child to remain with the father and the female child with the mother.

-Violence Against Women
+Violence against women

-Sexual assault within communities as well as rape by the Burmese military as a weapon of war and genocide all have been reported by Burmese women.
-Additionally trafficking of women, especially in the border regions of Myanmar, as well as domestic violence and forced sex in marriage are ongoing problems.
-Within individual families women express concern about the limited role opportunities besides that of servants and child-care provides.
-Despite legal frameworks, women hold a limited decision-making power within the family.
+Sexual assault within communities, as well as rape by the Burmese military as a weapon of war and genocide all have been reported by Burmese women.
+Additionally, trafficking of women, especially in the border regions of Myanmar, as well as domestic violence and forced sex in marriage, are ongoing problems.
+Within individual families, women express concern about the limited role opportunities besides that of servants and child-care providers.
+Despite legal frameworks, women hold limited decision-making power within the family.